Why Omnichannel AI Needs More Than Channel Switching

 What orchestration actually does

 At TUI, Freeday handles customer service across voice, chat, and email.
 When a customer starts a conversation in chat and continues it by phone, the digital employee handling the call already knows what happened in chat.
-The customer doesn't repeat themselves.
+Not a summary: the actual context.
+What was asked.
+What was answered.
+What remains unresolved.
+The customer does not repeat themselves.
 The conversation continues.

-This requires a dedicated architectural element: a shared context layer sitting above the individual channel adapters.
-Each channel has distinct communication requirements.
-But conversation state is managed independently from the channel, enabling persistence and transfer across any of them.
+This requires a shared context layer that sits above the individual channel adapters.
+Each channel has its own communication requirements: voice behaves differently from email, which behaves differently from WhatsApp.
+But the conversation state is managed separately from the channel, so it can persist and transfer.

-When CitizenM deployed Freeday's digital employee for guest services, one of the outcomes they flagged was the elimination of errors caused by agents working from incomplete context.
+When CitizenM deployed Freeday's digital employee for guest services, one outcome they flagged was the elimination of errors from agents working with incomplete context.
+Not because agents were poor at their jobs: because they were frequently working with information they could not see.
 Orchestration solved that.
+The agent, human or digital, always has the full picture.

 Omnichannel orchestration matters most at the escalation boundary.